 Emmet Street bisects the neighborhood and was historically the main road into Petoskey from the south.
 As a major collector thoroughfare, the street continues to carry significant traffic with an average of just under 4,000 vehicles daily in October 2020.
-The "four corners" of Emmet and Washington Streets is the commercial center of the neighborhood and has most recently been known for its cluster of resale shops and the long-standing Tom and Dick's convenience store.
+The "four corners" of

+Emmet and Washington Streets is the commercial center of the neighborhood and has most recently been known for its cluster of resale shops and the long-standing Tom and Dick's convenience store.

 Emmet Street was fully reconstructed in 2017, and the Downtown Greenway Corridor extended to Emmet Street, as well as the sidewalk widened on the east side to eight (8) feet.
 Neighborhood pedestrian orientation has greatly improved, with connections to downtown, the Little Traverse Wheelway at the waterfront, Bear River Valley Recreation Area, and the North Country National Scenic/Iron Belle Trail.
-The City is in discussion with the Michigan Department of Transportation Rails Division about acquiring the rail corridor south of Emmet Street to extend the greenway to Washington Street at a minimum and long-term to River Bend Park.
-This extension of the greenway is seen as an important public investment to encourage redevelopment of residential uses.
+The City has acquired the rail corridor between Emmet Street and Washington Street for extension of the greenway, with a longer-term goal of extending the trail to River Bend Park.
+This extension of the greenway is seen as an important public investment to encourage redevelopment of the area into residential uses.